Nature trail: History

 In 1930 the first nature trail was laid out in Germany.
 In the 1950s there was a sudden increase in nature trails in Germany, as growing urbanization led to a growth in the demand for recreation and an increase in car use led to greater mobility.
 From the 1960s in Germany nature trails were established primarily as forest trails to guide visitors.
 Most of them were signed paths that portrayed the forest ecosystem as worthy of protection in order to restrict the flood of urban drivers seeking recreation in natural areas.
 For this reason, circular nature trails were attached, initially, especially to large car parks on the edge of forests.
 In 1970 after the "European Nature Conservation Year" in Germany, the first Swiss nature trails were also established.
 At the beginning of the 1980s in Germany, nature trails were not just laid out as ordinary signed paths in which knowledge was conveyed by the written word only, but as trails where the perception and experience of nature with the senses was made more central.
 In 1998 it was estimated that the number of nature trails in Germany was around 1,000.
 Of these, 85% were forest and nature trails, and only 3% were nature experience trails.
-Since 2000 new media have increasingly been integrated into nature trails.
+Since 2000, new media have increasingly been integrated into nature trails.

 Special types

-In addition there are also planet trails, which clarify the distances and dimensions of planets, and sculpture trails with artistic themes.
+There are also planet trails, which clarify the distances and dimensions of planets, and sculpture trails with artistic themes.